-The Awards specifically recognise individuals for their contribution and achievements while a member of IWA.
+The honours recognise individuals for their contribution and achievements while a member of IWA.

 Each winner will receive a trophy and certificate honouring their contributions.
-The award is presented at the IWA World Water Congress and Exhibition.
+These are presented at the IWA World Water Congress and Exhibition.
 Subsequently, further profiling will be facilitated, including interviews for IWA communications, e.g., the IWA magazine The Source and / or the IWA website.

 Am I allowed to nominate myself?

-Is more than one person able nominate me for the award?
+Is more than one person able nominate me for the honour?